Passa ai contenuti principali

 How to tell the time in Italian

-If we want to ask the time in Italian, we can make the question: “Che ora è?” or “Che ore sono?” that translates the English question “What time is it?”.
+If we want to ask the time in Italian, we can make the questions “Che ora è?” or “Che ore sono?” that translate the English question “What time is it?”.
 If we want to be more polite, we can use the formal questions:

 • Potrebbe dirmi che ore sono, per favore?